Attending a council meeting

 When can I speak?

-The Committee Clerk will greet you and ensure the Chair knows that you wish to speak during the Public Session and which subject you intend to address.
+The Committee Clerk or Chair will greet you and ensure the Chair knows that you wish to speak during the Public Session and which subject you intend to address.
 At the beginning of each meeting, 15 minutes is allocated for the Public Session, during which members of the public may address councillors on any matter relating to policy or decisions of the Town Council.
 The Town Councillors will not be able to enter into debate on any subject raised during the Public Session, but may consider the subject at a later date and respond accordingly.
 Written questions received in advance of the meeting are encouraged but not essential.

 This process may sound formal, and parts of it are, but there are also a lot of fun and light-hearted moments throughout the meeting.
 Council meetings are always open to the public and are a great way to learn more about how decisions to improve the Town and its facilities are made